LukasOchmann/streamdeck-mqtt/README.md

 # Streamdeck MQTT

 I created this project because i wanted to have an stream deck as an controller for home assistant.
-I found (this streamdeck)[https://github.com/timothycrosley/streamdeck-ui].
+It is using this [library](https://github.com/abcminiuser/python-elgato-streamdeck#python-elgato-stream-deck-library)

 ## Usage